Tixit/odiff/README.md

 Change Log
 =========

+* 1.4.0 - Modified the way typescript types are exported.
 * 1.3.0 - Added 'vals' to the 'rm' diff type.
 Also deprecated 'num'.
-* 1.2.0 - Adding support for typescript (typescript definition)
+* 1.2.0 - Adding support for typescript (typescript definition).
-* 1.1.0 - Adding support for Date object comparisons
+* 1.1.0 - Adding support for Date object comparisons.
 * 1.0.0 - Fixing bug in `rm` where the index was previously the last index removed and changed to the index being the first item removed.
-* 0.1.0 - Adding "unset" diff type (so undefined and unset keys can be distinguished)
+* 0.1.0 - Adding "unset" diff type (so undefined and unset keys can be distinguished).
-* 0.0.2 - fixing bug related to isNaN being garbage
+* 0.0.2 - fixing bug related to isNaN being garbage.
 * 0.0.1 - first commit!

 License